More protection for victims as Government vows crackdown on stalking

 “It is clear the current stalking laws are failing to protect victims and I urge Government to now proceed swiftly with their review in this area.”

-Safeguarding minister Jess Phillips, said: “As a victim of stalking myself, I know just how terrifying it can be to be subject to such controlling behaviour.
+Ms Phillips told LBC that when her stalker was convicted, she thought “that’s that done”, but they had then been able to contact her from jail.

-“Today we are announcing six fresh measures which will help people go about their lives with the confidence that the person stalking them is being dealt with robustly and that more protections are in place to help them.
+She said she took a “crestfallen” phone call from the justice secretary at the time, apologising to her that this had been allowed to happen in the prison system.

-“These measures are just the first step and we will do more to crack down on this sickening crime which no one deserves to experience.”
+She said the new measures announced on Tuesday “are just the first step and we will do more to crack down on this sickening crime which no-one deserves to experience”.

 A major joint report published in September saw the Independent Office for Police Conduct (IOPC), the chief inspector of constabulary and the boss of the College of Policing make recommendations for improvement as they detailed the findings of an investigation launched in response to a so-called super-complaint raised two years ago by the Suzy Lamplugh Trust (SLT) on behalf of the National Stalking Consortium.